Mugwort - Artemisia vulgaris - typical German herb

 • Description

-• Mugwort, Artemisia vulgaris, has a spicy and slightly bitter taste.
+• Mugwort, Artemisia vulgaris, has a spicy & slightly bitter taste.

-• It enhances sauces, fish and vegetable soups, roast game, lard, and salads.
+• Enhances sauces, fish and vegetable soups, wild game roasts, lard, and salads.

 What is Mugwort?